Choosing your cloud-native path

-Cloud-native is an approach to building applications that takes advantage of cloud computing models and DevOps principles to make the delivery of new features and services faster and more flexible.
-With a cloud-native strategy, organizations can begin the culture, process, and technology changes needed to meet new demands and become an IT organization that can deliver business innovation faster.
+The cloud-native approach to building applications takes advantage of cloud computing models and DevOps principles to make the delivery of new features and services faster and more flexible.
+With a cloud-native strategy, banks become better equipped to meet customer demand, adapt to industry dynamics and world events, and be more resilient with scalable applications that deliver business innovation faster.

 The following checklist will assess your needs and possible business impacts to help you choose a cloud-native platform that benefits the business, developers, and IT operations team.

-- Do you want to give developers the freedom to innovate using the best tool for the job?
+- Do you struggle to give developers the freedom to build to customer needs using their chosen toolset?

-- Does your vendor choice limit your developers’ choices?
+- Does your choice of vendor limit your developers’ options?

-- Do application development choices complicate your infrastructure operations?
+- Are application development choices complicating your infrastructure operations?

-- Do you want the agility of cloud but on developers’ local laptops?
+- Do you want to provide the agility of cloud computing to developers’ local laptops?

-If you answered “yes” to any of these questions, you should consider an open source cloud-native development platform.
-Maintaining desired tooling as part of your container strategy gives your developers the choice they need to succeed in delivering cloud-native applications faster, without impacting operational capacity.
+If you answered “yes” to any of these questions, consider an enterprise open source cloud-native development platform.
+Maintaining desired tooling as part of your container strategy gives your developers the choices they need to succeed in delivering cloud-native applications faster, without impacting operational capacity.

-- Do you continue to invest in more infrastructure while you have under-utilized capacity?
+- Do you continue to invest in more infrastructure while you have underused capacity?

-- Do long delivery times for existing applications negatively impact your organization?
+- Are long delivery times for feature updates negatively impacting your organization?

 - Do you want to take advantage of the agility of the public cloud but are hampered by your existing legacy applications?